 \subsubsection{Hierarchical Regime}

-A blue region with DM in the high mass from $\sim$ 550 GeV onwards is obtained when the mass of doublet neutral scalar is significantly smaller than other dark sector particles i.e. $m_{\eta^0} \ll m_{\xi}, m_{N_1}$.
+A blue region with DM in the high-mass from $\sim$ 550 GeV onwards is obtained when the mass of the doublet neutral scalar is significantly smaller than other dark sector particles i.e. $m_{\eta^0} \ll m_{\xi}, m_{N_1}$.

 Note that, in this regime, both the relic density and the DM annihilation cross-section are determined predominantly by the $H-\eta$ couplings $\lambda_{4}$ and $\lambda_{5}$, as well as the known gauge couplings and the DM mass.
 The lower mass region is ruled out by aforementioned LEP constraints.
 There are also red points in the lower mass region so it is also ruled out by cLFV bounds.
-In the middle mass region, we do not get any points that satisfy correct relic as there is efficient annihilation of DM through the exchange of h, $W$ and Z bosons.
-In the high mass region, we have only a few red points but most of the points are blue i.e. they satisfy all constraints including cLFV.
-Therefore, cLFV bounds do not constrain most of the allowed parameter space in the high mass region.
+In the middle mass region, there are no points that satisfy the correct relic density as there is efficient annihilation of DM through the exchange of h, $W$ and Z bosons.
+In the high-mass region, we have only a few red points but most of the points are blue i.e. they satisfy all constraints including cLFV.
+Therefore, cLFV bounds do not significantly constrain the high-mass region.
 Note that in the right panel of Fig. \ref{fig:doubletDMhierarchichal}, we observe a prominent vertical line at approximately 550 GeV.
-This is because of the parameter space opening up for DM with correct relic density.
-Here, the couplings $\lambda_{4}$ and $\lambda_{5}$ primarily regulate the DM annihilation cross-section, while the relic density can be kept at desired value by adjusting other parameters, leading to blue points satisfying both relic abundance and direct detection constraints.
+This is because of the parameter space opening up for DM that satisfies the correct relic density.
+Here, the couplings $\lambda_{4}$ and $\lambda_{5}$ primarily regulate the DM annihilation cross-section, while the relic density can be kept at the desired value by adjusting other parameters, leading to blue points satisfying both relic abundance and direct detection constraints.

-As the DM mass exceeds approximately 5.4 TeV, loop corrections to the Higgs mass become too large and cannot be counterbalanced by adjusting the tree-level Higgs-quartic ($\lambda_1$) coupling.
+As the DM mass exceeds beyond approximately 5.4 TeV, loop corrections to the Higgs mass become too large to balance with the tree-level Higgs-quartic ($\lambda_1$) coupling.
 Therefore, the blue points stop at around 5.4 TeV in the relic density plot.
 The combination of all relevant constraints leads to an allowed mass range of $m_{\eta^0} \sim 500 - 600$ GeV for this scenario which is similar to that obtained in previous works \cite{CentellesChulia:2022vpz,CentellesChulia:2024svj}.